-Whilst we appreciate the early childhood sector is largely privately own organisations/corporations, the Australian Government can influence inclusive education through the Strategy.
-Inclusion indicators, such as a requirement that every leader/educator knows the Disability Standards for Education 2005, Universal Design for Learning, have disability and cultural competency training, could be made part of the National Quality Framework.
-The Strategy could direct ECEC funding to support inclusive education, to shift the organisation of resources and infrastructure from the segregated setting to the inclusive setting.
+Whilst we appreciate the early childhood sector is run by a large proportion of privately-owned organisations/ corporations, we invite the Productivity Commission's recommendations to consider ways to influence them to adopt an inclusive culture.
+Inclusion indicators, such as a requirement that every leader/educator knows the Disability Standards for Education 2005, Universal Design for Learning, have disability and cultural competency training, could be made part of the National Quality Framework (NQF).
+Funding could be directed to support inclusive education, and to shift the organisation of resources and infrastructure from the segregated setting to the inclusive setting.